 Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 If a child has been placed with you in an emergency by a Maryland court or Child Protective Services, the best resource for getting properly licensed — fast — is a guide specifically built for Maryland's county-administered system.
-The Restricted Caregiver track is the right pathway for most relatives, and it gives you higher monthly payments than standard kinship support, a dedicated home worker, and a structured path to full licensure within 120 days.
+The Restricted Caregiver track is the right pathway for most relatives, and it gives you higher monthly payments than standard kinship support, a dedicated home worker, and a structured path to full licensure.
+In straightforward cases, licensing takes approximately 120 days; delays can extend the timeline to six to nine months.
 The problem is that no single free resource explains this track clearly.
 The DHS website buries it in regulatory text.
 Your LDSS caseworker may not have walked you through it at the emergency hearing.

 This page covers what Maryland kinship caregivers actually need to know, what resources exist, and which ones are worth your time.